Employment in Monaco

 - Foreigners living in Monaco who were previously employed in Monaco

-- Foreigners who have already been legally employabled in the neighbouring area (Cap d’Ail, La Turbie, Beausoleil, Roquebrune-Cap-Martin)
+- Foreigners in the neighbouring area (Cap d’Ail, La Turbie, Beausoleil, Roquebrune-Cap-Martin)

 If the Service de l'Emploi judges that the choice is compatible with the legal requirements as regards employment priority, the Request for Recruitment and Registration Authorisation Form (Demande d'Autorisation et de permis de travail) is sent to the employer.